 The commissioner found that the employee did have an obligation to inform the employer of the suspicious conduct that she was aware of.

-The CCMA was guided by a ruling of the Labour Court in Dunlop Mixing and Technical Services and others NUMSA obo Nganenzi and others.
+The CCMA was guided by a ruling of the Labour Court in Dunlop Mixing and Technical Services and others v NUMSA obo Nganenzi and others.

 In the Dunlop case, the court held that an employee is implicitly bound by a duty of good faith towards an employer and that remaining silent about business interests being improperly undermined was in breach of this duty.